Understanding Accuracy, Precision, and Tolerance in 3D Printing

 Tolerancing in 3D Printing

 Unlike machining, where parts are progressively refined to tighter tolerances, 3D printing has a single automated production step.
 While complex surfacing adds costs to a process like CNC milling, complexity in 3D printing is essentially free, though the tolerances of a 3D printed part can't be automatically refined beyond what the printer can produce without resorting to subtractive methods.

 3D printing is great option if you have gross complexity like undercuts and complex surfaces, and don't necessarily need higher surface precision than ±0.005 in (standard machining).
 Tolerances beyond standard machining have to be reached subtractively, either through hand finishing or machining, in both 3D printed parts and CNC parts.

-SLA has the highest tolerance of commercially available 3D printing technologies.
-Compared to machined accuracy, SLA 3D printing tolerance is somewhere between standard machining and fine machining.
+SLA and SLS have the highest tolerance of commercially available plastic 3D printing technologies.
+Compared to machined accuracy, SLA and SLS 3D printing tolerance is somewhere between standard machining and fine machining.

-Generally, more compliant SLA materials will have a wider tolerance zone than more rigid materials.
+Generally, more compliant 3D printing materials will have a wider tolerance zone than more rigid materials.
 When printing parts for assemblies specifically, designing for proper tolerance and fit lowers post-processing time and ease of assembly, and reduces the material cost of iteration.

 Learn More About 3D Printers

 There are tons of other attributes to consider when evaluating 3D printers–do your parts need to be isotropic?
 What mechanical properties do your parts (and therefore, materials) require?
 One of the best ways to get started is to see real printed parts.
 Choose a free sample from Formlabs in a variety of materials to see SLA quality for yourself.